brooklynrail/brooklynrail-platform/content/events/2020/08/jumaane-williams-with-bryan-doerries.md

 ---
-title: Jumaane Williams with Bryan Doerries
+title: Jumaane Williams with Bryan Doerries and Phong Bui
 summary: "New York City Public Advocate, Jumaane Williams will be in conversation with Bryan Doerries. "
 people: